 In this disturbing time, his sister Sudarshana came to his rescue and helped him recover and get back to normal life.
 This is one of the reasons why Bhai Dooj is celebrated in Jainism as well.

-Bhai Dooj celebrations is quite similar to the festival of Raksha Bandhan.
+Bhai Dooj celebrations are quite similar to the festival of Raksha Bandhan.
 On this day, the sisters invite their brothers to their home to perform the ritual ceremony.
 They place a tika on their brother’s forehead which consists of vermillion, dahi, and rice.
 Then the sisters worship the hands of their brother by applying a paste of rice and sindoor.

 After this, they place flowers of kaddu, beetle nut, and beetle leaves in the palm of their brothers while chanting mantras and pouring water on their palm.
 They then tie a kalawa for the well-being of their brother.
 A lamp is also lit which is put facing the south direction.

 In return, the brothers shower their sisters with gifts, showcasing their affection for them.
 In case a girl doesn't have a brother then, they celebrate this occasion by offering their prayers and worshipping the Hindu God, Moon.